DataFire/Integrations/integrations/generated/google_cloudfunctions/README.md

   * httpsTrigger [HttpsTrigger](#httpstrigger)
   * labels `object`: Labels associated with this Cloud Function.
   * name `string`: A user-defined name of the function.
 Function names must be unique
+  * runtime `string`: The runtime in which the function is going to run.
+If empty, defaults to
   * serviceAccountEmail `string`: Output only.
 The email of the function's service account.
   * sourceArchiveUrl `string`: The Google Cloud Storage URL, starting with gs://, pointing to the zip
   * sourceRepository [SourceRepository](#sourcerepository)